aheissenberger/bankcode-bic/README.md

 This library will fetch the list from the European Central Bank and cache localy for multiple requests.

+To convert from IBAN to BIC use one of the many IBAN libraries e.g. [ibankit-js](https://github.com/koblas/ibankit-js) to retrive the BankCode from the IBAN.

 ## Usage

 ### API